wavefrontHQ/docs/pages/doc/proxies_installing.md

 1. Log in to your service instance and select **Browse** > **Proxies**.
 1. Click **Add New Proxy**.
 1. Click the tab for your operating system and follow the steps on screen.

-    {% include tip.html content="If your service instance isn't onboarded to VMware Cloud services, the latest API token of your user account is prepopulated in the proxy installation command but you can change it."%}

 The proxy starts listening on port 2878.
 You can customize listener ports with the [proxy configuration file](proxies_configuring.html).